Does Herbal Tea Have Caffeine? A Quick Guide to Herbal Teas

 There are many types of tea, from oolong tea to green tea to black tea.
 But herbal teas are in a category of their own, with endless herbal plants used, delicious tea blends to discover, and promising health benefits too.

-At Zest, we're all about high-caffeine, plant-powered energy.
+At Zest, we're all about high-caffeine, plant-powered energy - see our Energy Tea Collection to find out why.
 But there's always time for a herbal tea at the end of the day.
 You might be surprised to find out that some herbal teas contain caffeine too!

 Many of the most popular (and caffeinated) teas are from the Camellia sinensis plant - this includes the two most popular tea types, black tea and green tea.

 Herbal tea is not made from the leaves of the Camellia sinensis plant.
 It's made from other plants, usually herbaceous ones, but infused with water in the same way.
 For example, infusing a mint leaf or two with hot water would create a herbal tea.

 But the category of herbal teas, also called tisanes, doesn't just include herbs that you'd grow in a herb garden, and it's not just the leaves that are used either.
 Flowers, seeds, spices, roots, and even fruits can be brewed into an herbal beverage, either freshly picked or dried and packaged into teabags.

 Often you'll find herbal tea blends and tisanes referred to as "infusions" as they aren't true, caffeinated teas made from the tea plant.

 Pinpointing a single origin of herbal teas is impossible.
 The practice of using herbs infused in water, or consumed as some kind of beverage for their health benefits, is found in some form or another in multiple ancient cultures around the world.
 Ancient China and Egypt are just examples of this.